otter-sec/rctf/docs/content/running_a_successful_ctf/during_the_ctf.md

 It is common to receive multiple different types of support tickets during the CTF.
 Although not strictly required, you should aim to have a couple of different people (preferably in different timezones) that are able to assist with the tickets.
-Additionally, some people should also have access and the required knowledge to the infrastructure in case a remote is experiencing issues.
+Additionally, some people should also have access and the required knowledge to the infrastructure in case challenge's remote is experiencing issues.